spudan/Set-Lens-Metadata/README.md

 ## ✨ Features

 - Add or update lens metadata via ExifTool
-- Supports presets for commonly used manual lenses
+- Supports presets for your own manual lenses
 - Designed for use with XMP sidecar files (RAW images)

 ---